 The UN-Water GLAAS strategy responds to the new demands of the SDGs and sets a course for GLAAS actions at the country level.
 Learn more.

-WHO Joint Monitoring Programme (JMP) Report: Progress on Drinking Water, Sanitation and Hygiene: 2017 Update and Sustainable Development Goal Baselines
+WHO Joint Monitoring Programme (JMP) Report: Progress on Household Drinking Water, Sanitation and Hygiene 2000-2017: Special focus on inequalities

 NOVEMBER 19Learn More